aperiodic/protozoa/README.md

 Clone this repo, then in a REPL `(use 'protozoa.core)`.

-The sketch starts in 'paused' mode, where the parameters of the mapping do not change.
-This produces a higher-quality image of a particular point in parameter space over many frames.
-To switch to 'play', press the `p` key on your keybord.
+The sketch starts in 'play' mode, where the parameters of the mapping are changing, and correspondingly only the last few frames of particle history are shown.
+This produces a lower-quality image, but the behaviour of the mapping as the parameters animate (along a random bezier walk) is interesting.
+To switch switch to 'paused' mode, where the parameters of the mapping do not change, producing a higher-quality image of a particular point in parameter space over many frames, press the `p` key on your keybord.
-In this mode, the parameters change over time, so only the last few frames are displayed, and the image is correspondingly lower-quality, but the behaviour of the mapping as the parameters animate (along a random bezier walk) is interesting.

 An fps meter can be toggled by pressing your `m` key.